ahoef/jekyll-blog/_posts/2015-09-28-git-rebasing.md

 I actually don't recommend passing in Sublime here, even though I love Sublime and use it every day, because writing out and saving files doesn't really work well.
 If you don't like the terminal's default editor Vim, I recommend nano, which is another built in Unix text editor that keeps you right in the terminal.

-&#42;&#42; In this screenshot, you'll see that I'm rebasing on master.
-This is because this project was a little demo app that I was the only perso working on.
-If you're collaborating with other developers on a project, make sure to only rebase on your own branch, never on master!
+&#42;&#42; In this screenshot, you'll see that I'm rebasing master.
+This is because this project was a little demo app that I was the only person working on.
+If you're collaborating with other developers on a project, make sure to only rebase your own branch, never master!